mytabworks/shomai/README.md

 # shomai
-A small, fast and scalable state-management solution for react.
+A small, easy, blazingly fast and scalable state-management solution for react.

 // sample-store.ts
 ```js